Onyx-Nostalgia/DFF-TH-glyphs/README.md

         "0": 0,
 ```

-This means that the 0x00 symbol corresponds to the first image in the `coord_arr` array.
+This means that the ASCII symbol 0x00 corresponds to the first image in the `coord_arr` array.

 ```
 "coord_arr": {